Contributed by Kaitlyn

 He and his business partner decided to create Black Box VR, the world’s first virtual reality (VR) gym experience, combining gaming with serious fitness to help Hero Members level up their lives.

-According to Preston, VR technologies will revolutionize the way we work, play, and learn.
-Black Box VR takes advantage of these advances to finally fix fitness and end the daily struggle that millions of people go through to get the exercise they need to achieve the body and health they desire.
+According to Preston, VR technologies will revolutionize the way we work, play, and learn – and they’re an excellent investment opportunity.
+Black Box VR takes advantage of virtual reality advances to finally fix fitness and end the daily struggle that millions of people go through to get the exercise they need to achieve the body and health they desire.

 The best tactical advice Preston can give is to create a product or service that solves a real problem.
 You’re more likely to succeed if this real problem is one that you also feel deeply and have an intense passion to solve.
 He says,